 Now, I am in no way saying you shouldn’t be utilizing social media as part of your strategy.
 I’m simply encouraging you not to rely solely on it for engaging with your customers.
 And I challenge you to rethink email marketing and consider the blend of platforms you use for your overall marketing strategy.

-Here are some helpful ways to build your email list:
+helpful ways to build your email list:

 Make sure you have email signup easily accessible on your website.

 Offer email signup at checkout—both in the shop and online.